Perry523/simple-ecommerce/README.md

 # simple-ecommerce
-an ecommerce template made with react
+the front-end part of an ecommerce made with react